Public Path Orders

 Also See Guide to Definitive Map by Natural England - an excellent introduction

-Anyone can apply for a Modification Order for modifying the definitive map to record a
+Anyone can apply for a Modification Order for modifying the definitive map to record a Footpath, Bridleway or Byway, or change the recorded status of a path.
+The path may or may not already be on the definitive map.

-- this can be by witness of use over 20 years or other historic documentary evidence.
+However applications do require supporting evidence to show that there is right of way (albeit unrecorded) for the public to use the way - this can be by witness of use over 20 years or other historic documentary evidence.
+Please contact bhsaccesscornwall for help and advice.